CareerHeroes/IEEE-Credit-Card-Fraud-Detection-/README.md

 For usage, you need to find out your kaggle username and api key.
 Those two things are in your kaggle.json file.
 Simply paste both inside the jupyter notebook.

 # 🛠 Built with
-This project was built with Python in a Jupyter Notebook for a Kaggle Challenge.
-You can see the kaggle challenge here.
+This project was built with Python in a Jupyter Notebook using Google Collab for a Kaggle Challenge.
+You can see the kaggle challenge <a href="https://www.kaggle.com/c/ieee-fraud-detection">here</a>.